-On January 16, 2020, the Company completed a private offering of shares of its common stock in reliance upon the available exemptions from the registration requirements of the Securities Act, pursuant to which the Company issued and sold 7,000,000 shares of its common stock for aggregate gross proceeds of approximately \$105.0 million.
-KBW acted as the initial purchaser and placement agent in connection with the Private Common Stock Offering pursuant to a purchase/placement agreement, dated January 8, 2020 by and between the Company and KBW.
-KBW exercised in full its option to purchase or place additional shares and on January 29, 2020 the Company issued and sold an additional 1,333,333 shares of its common stock.
-As a result, the Company issued and sold a total of 8,333,333 shares of its common stock Differing for aggregate net proceeds of approximately \$114.4 million, net of offering costs of approximately \$10.5 million.
+On January 16, 2020, we completed a private offering of shares of our common stock in reliance upon the available exemptions from the registration requirements of the Securities Act, pursuant to which we issued and sold 7,000,000 shares of our common stock for aggregate gross proceeds of approximately \$105.0 million.
+KBW acted as the initial purchaser and placement agent in connection with the Private Common Stock Offering pursuant to a purchase/placement agreement, dated January 8, 2020 by and between us and KBW.
+KBW exercised in full its option to purchase or place additional shares and on January 29, 2020 we issued and sold an additional 1,333,333 shares of our common stock.
+As a result, we issued and sold a total of 8,333,333 shares of our common stock pursuant to the Private Common Stock Offering for aggregate net proceeds of approximately \$114.4 million, net of offering costs of approximately \$10.6 million.

-Concurrently with the closing of the Private Common Stock Offering, the Company entered into a registration rights agreement (the "Common Stock Registration Rights Agreement"), for the benefit of the purchasers of the shares of the Company's common stock in the Private Common Stock Offering and the Legacy Investors that received shares of the Company's common stock in connection with the Formation Transactions that were not the Company's directors, officers and affiliates.
-Absent an amendment approved in accordance with the terms of the Common Stock Registration Rights Agreement, the Company is obligated to use commercially reasonable efforts to cause (i) a resale registration statement (the "Resale Registration Statement") registering the public resale of the shares of the Company's common stock issued in the Private Common Stock Offering and the Formation Transactions, and the shares of the Company's common stock issues in respect thereof whether by contingent dividend, stock dividend, stock distribution, stock split, or otherwise, except for such shares issued to the Company's directors, officers and affiliates (the "Registrable Shares"), to be declared effective by the SEC as soon as practicable after the initial filing of the Resale Registration Statement, but in no event later than December 31, 2020 and (ii) the Registrable Shares to be listed on a national securities exchange concurrently with the effectiveness of the Resale Registration Statement.
-Under the Common Stock Registration Rights Agreement, the Company is also obligated to use commercially reasonable efforts to continuously maintain the Resale Registration Statement's effectiveness under the Securities Act, subject to certain permitted blackout periods, for the period described in the Common Stock Registration Rights Agreement.
+Concurrently with the closing of the Private Common Stock Offering, we entered into a registration rights agreement (the "Common Stock Registration Rights Agreement"), for the benefit of the purchasers of the shares of our common stock in the Private Common Stock Offering and the Legacy Investors that received shares of our common stock in connection with the Formation Transactions (the "Registrable Shares").
+Under the Common Stock Registration Rights Agreement and subject to the terms and conditions provided therein, the Company has agreed to use commercially reasonable efforts to file with the SEC a resale registration statement for the Registrable Shares, including shares of our common stock issued by stock dividend, stock distribution, stock split, or otherwise at the time of such filing, as soon as reasonably practicable, but in no event later than May 15, 2020.

+Under the Common Stock Registration Rights Agreement, the Company has also agreed to use commercially reasonable efforts to cause such resale registration statement to be declared effective by the SEC and to have such Registrable Shares listed on a national securities exchange as soon as practicable after the initial filing thereof, but in no event later than December 31, 2020, and to continuously maintain such registration statement's effectiveness under the Securities Act, subject to certain permitted blackout periods, for the period described in the Common Stock Registration Rights Agreement.